jintazheng/jintazheng.github.io/_pages/about.md

 2) Immerse humans into virtual soundscapes.
 3) Volume rendering.

-I have also worked for Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) and [ODOT](https://www.oregon.gov/odot/Pages/index.aspx) on [designing rumble strips to contribute to reducing exterior noise using finite element modeling](https://rosap.ntl.bts.gov/view/dot/63289).
+I have also worked with Prof. [Yue Zhang](https://web.engr.oregonstate.edu/~zhangyue/index.html) (co-advisor during the junior years) for [ODOT](https://www.oregon.gov/odot/Pages/index.aspx) on [designing rumble strips to contribute to reducing exterior noise using finite element modeling](https://rosap.ntl.bts.gov/view/dot/63289).
 Among my past summers, I served as a mentor in [ASE](https://web.engr.oregonstate.edu/~zhenjint/), helping high school students take the leap and develop an interest in research.
 Prior to joining Oregon State University, I worked with Prof. [Harry Qin](https://harry-qinjing.github.io/) at the Hong Kong Polytechnic University, where my research focused on visualizing medical dataset from ultrasound using rendering techniques.